ongres/stackgres/doc/content/en/04-production-installation/05-upgrade-via-helm/_index.md

 title: "Upgrade via Helm"
 weight: 5
 url: install/helm/upgrade
-description: Details how to use helm to upgrade the operator.
+description: Details how to use Helm to upgrade the operator.
 showToc: true
 ---

+This section shows how to upgrade the StackGres operator using Helm.

-## Upgrade StackGres Helm repository
+## Upgrading the StackGres Helm Repository

+Upgrade the Helm repository:

 ```bash
 helm repo update stackgres-charts
 ```

-## Upgrade Operator
+## Upgrading the StackGres Operator

-To upgrade the operator you may use the following command:
+Upgrade the StackGres operator:

 ```bash
 helm upgrade --namespace stackgres stackgres-operator \